Anushika-Kothari/educational-machine/PROBLEM-DEFINITION.md

 * LED LIGHT THAT GLOWS WHEN ANSWER IS RIGHT.

 ## **PROBLEM DEFINITION (VERSION 2)**
 A low maintenance and easy to use machine that is portable.
 It should be challenging but at the same time teach a child about a subject or a skill.
-The product should be aesthetically pleasing and durable.The product should be reusable that helps in developing a skill or learning a subject .Thus, improves imagination and imbibes creative learning at the same time also makes the mind a problem solver.
+The product should be aesthetically pleasing and durable.The product should be reusable that improves imagination and imbibes creative learning at the same time also makes the mind a problem solver.
 The product glows only when the answer is right.

 ## **CONSTRAINTS**
 * DIMENSIONS SHOULD BE 2FT*2FT*2FT.